PlanterApp/planter_blog/content/posts/mulching-trees/index.md

 ### Wrapping Up

 Mulching your trees will help them thrive.
 It’s an easy way to give them nutrients, support a healthy living environment, and create a healthier environment not only for your trees, but also for the wildlife that depend on them.

+Mulching also doesn't have to be done all at once.
+There are a lot of trees in my yard, so I've spread it out.
+I've started with a small ring around all of the trees and will slowly expand them to the right size, doing a little every year.